-Kimberly A. White-Smith, Dean Lynn W. Stanton-Riggs, Associate Dean

-The LaFetra College of Education champions social equity for youth, adults, families, and communities by equipping and empowering scholarly, highly-skilled practitioners, education advocates, and leaders.
-The college offers programs for traditional-aged students as well as working professionals attending full or part time.
+Kimberly A. White-Smith, Dean Kristan M. Venegas, Associate Dean practitioners, education advocates, and leaders.
+The college offers programs for traditional-aged students as well as working professionals attending full or part-time.
 Classes can be found on our main campus in La Verne and at regional campuses throughout California.
-We offer a broad range of programs to prepare professional educators in a number of specialties, including child development, elementary and secondary teaching, special education, pupil personnel services, school psychology, reading, child life, and educational leadership.
-We are home to one of the largest and most successful programs in the country for training executive leaders through our Ed.D in Organizational Leadership.
-Because of its long and rich tradition of excellence, the University of La Verne is recognized as one of the leading institutions engaged in the preparation of professional educators and leaders in Southern California.
-Full description: https://education.laverne.edu
+We offer a broad range of programs to prepare professional educators in a number of specialties, including child development, child life, educational leadership, educational studies, elementary, secondary and special education teaching, higher education, educational counseling, school psychology, and pupil personnel services.
+We are home to one of the largest and most successful programs in the country for training executive leaders through our Ed.D. in Organizational Leadership.
+Recognized as an innovator in the development of leaders, care professionals and educators in Southern California, the LaFetra College of Education has received state Commission (California on Teacher Credentialing) and national (Council for the Accreditation of Educator Preparation) accreditation.
+With opportunities to apply theory to practice embedded in all of our programs, our students graduate with the confidence, knowledge and skills to enter or advance in their professional fields.